 Chemotherapy: Chemotherapy uses drugs to kill or slow the growth of cancer cells.
 Chemotherapy may be used in combination with surgery or radiation to maximize the treatment.
 It can also be used to treat advanced disease by itself or as part of a clinical trial program.

 Radiation: Radiation therapy uses high-energy x-rays to kill cancer cells.
 It may also be used in combination with a chemotherapy drug that makes the radiation more effective.
-Learn more about radiation therapy treatments and services.

 In addition to delivering the highest quality medical care, we recognize the importance of the psychological and emotional aspects of living with a cancer diagnosis and of dealing with treatment.
 Our supportive oncology team addresses these issues in a timely manner with additional support from counselors, nurse navigators, dietitians and social service professionals.